Weighted Inequalities for $t$-Haar multipliers: Some useful weight propositions

-where the first inequality is by H\"older's inequality noting that $\langle w^{\frac{-1}{p-1}}\rangle_J^{-1} \leq \langle w\rangle_J^{\frac{1}{p-1}}$. \end{proof} To prove Proposition~\ref{prop:Ap} in spaces of homogeneous type (SHT) we will also need Buckley's characterization of $RH_1^d$ in SHT.
+Where the first estimate holds since, by H\"older's inequality, $\langle w^{\frac{-1}{p-1}}\rangle_J^{-1} \leq \langle w\rangle_J^{\frac{1}{p-1}}$.
+The second estimate by hypothesis~\eqref{eqn:Carleson}.
+By Lemma~\ref{lem:BuckleyRH1}, we conclude that $w^{\frac{-1}{p-1}}$ lies in $RH_1^d$. \end{proof} To prove Proposition~\ref{prop:Ap} in spaces of homogeneous type (SHT) we will also need Buckley's characterization of $RH_1^d$ in SHT.
 The main theorems proved in this paper will not need Proposition~\ref{prop:RHp} nor Proposition~\ref{prop:Ap}.